Larry Richard Clark ’62

 The award is given to those who have made outstanding contributions to the preservation of local, regional and statewide history.
 Clark was specifically recognized for his decades of teaching, as well as his writing, which explores North Carolina’s prehistoric Native Americans and its earliest colonial era, when Spanish soldiers marched across the Carolinas.

 The society previously recognized Clark’s book, “Burke County: Tales from the Gateway to the Blue Ridge” (The History Press, 2007), and presented him the Paul Green Multimedia Award for his play, “Of Eagles and Wolves.”
 The paly, which is about 16th century Spanish conquistadors invading the Carolinas, has yet to be produced.

 Clark, who holds a Bachelor of Science in history, social studies education from Appalachian, and a master’s degree in history from the University of North Carolina at Chapel Hill, is dean emeritus of Western Piedmont Community College’s social studies division.
 He is also the co-founder of the History Museum of Burke County.

 His publications are available from Amazon.com, Barnes & Noble and other booksellers as paperbacks and e-books for a variety of digital readers.

 About the Department of History

-The Department of History at Appalachian State University offers a broad curriculum in local, national, regional and world history at both the undergraduate and graduate level, which encourages history majors to develop a comparative approach to human problems.
+The Department of History offers a broad curriculum in local, national, regional and world history at both the undergraduate and graduate levels, which encourages history majors to develop a comprehensive approach to human problems.
 The study of history is an essential part of a liberal arts education and offers valuable preparation for many careers, such as law, journalism, public history, public service and business, as well as in teaching and the advanced discipline of history.
-Learn more at http://history.appstate.edu
+Learn more at https://history.appstate.edu.

 About Appalachian State University